alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 1. Address blockers
 1. Plan coworking sessions
-1. Plans for the week — task priotisiation
+1. Plans for the week — task prioritisation
 1. (Only if needed) Contribute discussion points for Monthly meeting, or elevate decisions

 <!--